ZynoXelek/RnR/README.md

 --run
 ```

+This process requires that the code generation option is used.

 ## Some additional remarks on the project

 ### Parser

 The RnR parser uses the **syn** crate.
 It implements a subset of it thanks to the generated **TokenStream**.

+### CLI

+The Cli uses the **clap** crate to parse the input commands.